 So, what does the future hold?
 One thing seems certain, Parish and Town councils will remain.
 I know that some parishes have started discussing greater collaboration in a way to improve efficiency and save money.
 With a shortage of qualified clerks that might be a way forward.
 That’s for parishes to think about themselves.

 North Norfolk District Council and Norfolk County Council will cease to exist at some point later this decade.
 They will be replaced by a ‘unitary’ authority which will see most services from both looked after by a single council.
 This may have some advantages in that many people do not know which council is responsible for what service (even many councillors!) however it will be over a larger geographical area.
-Whereas Norfolk has 8 district councils and 1 county, it will be replaced by (probably)
+Whereas Norfolk has 8 district councils and 1 county, it will be replaced by (probably) three separate unitary councils.
+On boundaries which are yet to be determined though draft proposals are expected shortly.

 In addition there will be an elected Mayor for Norfolk and Suffolk as part of a ‘combined county authority’ what powers they will have are to be determined.
 Ultimately though as you will note we go from three tiers of councils (Parish/Town, district and County) to three tiers of ‘councils’ in another name (Parish/Town, Unitary, and combined county mayoral authority), the latter two which will become more distant to our local communities.
 I am concerned by this, and ultimately I think that there is little understanding of rural areas in central government.